Search

 • the scope of the Confidential Information – the disclosing party may draft this too wide or without including market standard exclusions

-• the range of people to whom the Confidential Information can be disclosed by the recipient and also and the responsibility which the recipient has for ensuring that those people comply with the NDA.
+• the range of people to whom the Confidential Information can be disclosed by the recipient and also the responsibility which the recipient has for ensuring that those people comply with the NDA.
 A balance needs to be struck in the wording to allow the recipient to disclose information to the people who need to receive it for the purpose of the transaction.
 The recipient should accept responsibility for compliance with the NDA by those people to whom it has disclosed the Confidential Information (provided the terms of this are not excessive)

 • what the recipient must to do comply with a request from the disclosing party for the return or destruction of the disclosed Confidential Information.
-Confidential Information is almost invariably provided electronically, whether by email communications, the use of a shared drive or a specialist datasite provider.
+Confidential Information is almost invariably provided electronically, whether by email communications, the use of a shared drive or a specialist data site provider.
 The disclosing party should be realistic about the recipient’s obligations to ensure the deletion of information which is now held on the recipient’s network or other data storage platforms

 • the duration of confidentiality restrictions.
 There is no hard rule about this and it will depend often on the sensitivity of the information and how long it will remain commercially sensitive.
 A period of more than 2 or 3 years would be unusual, as would a period of less than 1 year